jdtheefirst/jdtheefirst/README.md

 - 👋 Hi, I’m @jdtheefirst
-- 👀 I’m interested in MERN web devopment.
+- 👀 I’m interested in MERN web development.
-- 🌱 I’m currently learning adnaved node and express.
+- 🌱 I’m currently learning advanced node and express.
 - 💞️ I’m looking to collaborate on web development applications.
 - 📫 How to reach me through call / whatsapp @254113062599 or on all socialmedia @jdtheefirst.